MicrosoftDocs/powerquery-docs/powerquery-docs/data-types.md

 Data types in Power Query are used to classify the type of content to have a more structured data set.
 A data type is said to ***conform*** to that data type.

-The data type of a column is displayed on the left-hand side of the column header with an icon image that symbolizes the data type:
+The data type of a column is displayed on the left-hand side of the column header with an icon image that symbolizes the data type.

 ![Common data types icon in the Data Preview pane](images/me-data-types-icons.png)

 >[!Note]
 >Power Query provides a set of contextual transformations and options based on the data types of the columns.
 For example, when you select a column with a data type of Date, you get transformations and options that are contextual to that specific data type.
-These transformations and options occur throughout the Power Query interface, such as in the *Transform* and *Add Column* tab, as well as in the smart filter options.
+These transformations and options occur throughout the Power Query interface, such as in the **Transform** and **Add Column** tab, as well as in the smart filter options.

 The most common data types used in Power Query are: